Background pattern

 • angioedema,

-• inflammation of blood vessels (vasculitis, Schoenlein Henoch purpura),
+• inflammation of blood vessels (vasculitis, Schoenlein-Henoch purpura),

-• numbness or tingling (paresthesia),
+• numbness or tingling sensation (paresthesia),

-• rapid and irregular heartbeat (atrial fibrillation),
+• very rapid and irregular heartbeats (atrial fibrillation),

 • stroke (cerebrovascular accident),